 - An on-site, face to face, interview will be required for all applicants for admission to the Doctor of Pharmacy Program.
 This is one of several criteria used in the evaluation of candidates for admission.

-- As of Fall 2010, students who are offered admission to the PharmD program will have a Criminal Background Check.
-This will be performed by Certiphi, Inc through PharmCAS.
+- Students who are offered admission to the PharmD program will have a Criminal Background Check, performed by Certiphi, Inc through PharmCAS.
 Matriculation into the program will depend on the results of that check.

 - A degree is not required for admission into the PharmD program.